rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 	sudo apt update && sudo apt upgrade

-of this initial setup, the new JetPack 5 software suite then only required
+of this initial setup, the new JetPack 5 software suite required only

  	sudo apt install nvidia-jetpack